Bookkeeping Guide 2026-03-19

 Create a home office worksheet calculating square footage and business-use percentage.
 Measure the space dedicated exclusively to work, like a 10 by 12 foot room in a 2,000 square foot home.
 Multiply eligible expenses by the percentage.

 Maintain a mileage log for vehicle deductions, recording business trips with details like purpose: supplier meeting, miles: 45.
-Total standard mileage rates apply per IRS rules.
+Total standard mileage rates apply per HMRC rules.
 Supplement with actual expenses if higher.

 Download a tax organiser template to systematically list income records, receipts, and invoices.
 It covers sections for bank statements, credit card summaries, and vendor payments.
 Fill it out monthly for clean books.

-Use a CPA handoff checklist to confirm all items: financial statements, trial balance, and adjusted entries.
+Use a qualified accountant handoff checklist to confirm all items: financial statements, trial balance, and adjusted entries.
 Scan paper documents to PDF files with OCR for searchability.
 Store in cloud backups for security.

 Share via a secure client portal under NDA for confidentiality.
 This saves fee time and reduces errors.
 Schedule your year-end review once compiled.